-You can earn 30,000 Membership Rewards points after you spend $2,000 on purchases on your Amex Green card in your first three months of account opening.
+You can earn 45,000 Membership Rewards points after you spend $2,000 on purchases on your Amex Green card in your first six months of card membership.

 The Amex Green card earns 3x Membership Rewards points on travel, restaurant purchases worldwide and one point per dollar everywhere else.